kemitchell/square-one-forms/contractor.md

 ## Assignment

-You cannot assign any right under this agreement without the permission of an executive officer of the company in writing, in advance.
+You cannot assign any right under this agreement without the advance, written permission of an executive officer of the company.
 The company can assign this agreement, as a whole, to another business entity that acquires its stock or substantially all its assets, or to a new business entity set up to change its legal form or jurisdiction.
 Any attempt to assign rights under this agreement against its terms has no legal effect.

 ## Delegation